modex-reloaded/fluent-plugin-bcdb/README.md

 ## Usage notes

-If you'd like to retry failed requests, specify appropriate `recoverable_status_codes` parameter.
+If you want to retry failed requests, specify the appropriate `recoverable_status_codes` parameter.

-To send events with bulk_request, you should specify bulk_request as true Note that when this parameter as true, Fluentd always send events as application/x-ndjson.
-Currently, application/x-ndjson is only supported MIME type for bulk_request.
+To send events with bulk_request, you need to specify bulk_request as true.
+Note that when this parameter is true, Fluentd will always send events as application/x-ndjson.
+Currently, application/x-ndjson is the only supported MIME type for bulk_request.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After you checkout the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/modex-bcdb/fluent-plugin-bcdb.
+Bug reports and pull requests are welcomed on GitHub at https://github.com/modex-bcdb/fluent-plugin-bcdb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License